hisea/logseq-ozean-theme/README.md

 - Color pallet inspired by Oceanic Next
 - Badge like markers and tags
-- Font choice to optimize legibilit
+- Font choice to optimize legibility

 ## Credits